xarantolus/subresource_filter_tools/README.md

 # subresource_filter_tools
 This is a repository for building the `subresource_filter_tools` part of [The Chromium Project](https://www.chromium.org/Home).

 Currently only builds for Linux x64 are supported.
-The `build_linux.sh` script runs without problems on [Ubuntu on WSL](https://ubuntu.com/wsl) though, which means that you could also run them on a Windows 10 machine.
+These scripts run without problems on [Ubuntu on WSL](https://ubuntu.com/wsl) though, which means that you can also run them on a Windows 10 machine.

 You should run this on an SSD of sufficient size (because you'll end up with ~700k files that are ~22GB in size).